A Beginner’s Guide to Home Canning Basics

 Even with my decade of experience, I wanted to make my knowledge in this area official.
 I recently completed the coursework to be certified as a Food Preservation Consultant through the University of Minnesota Master Gardener Program.

-One of the great things about this course is it links to dozens of excellent canning resources that are already FREE and readily available on the internet.
+One of the great things about this course is it links to dozens of excellent canning resources that are readily available on the internet and—good news—FREE!

 Canning for Beginners